-This share class currently has a limited offering, please see prospectus for more details on the offering.
+This share class currently has a limited offering, and as of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

 Compared to benchmark and category average, in thousands (difference vs. benchmark)